kylem314/p3-web-error-project/README.md

 NAME             | GITHUB Link |
 -------------    | -------------- |
 Tyler Cloutier | you guys need to put your heat maps here  |
-Kyle Myint | you guys need to put your heat maps hre | Aidan Lin | you guys need to put your heat maps here |
+Kyle Myint | you guys need to put your heat maps here | Aidan Lin | you guys need to put your heat maps here |
 James Hunt   | you guys need to put your heat maps here |
 Calvin Ni |https://github.com/statsprojectlol |